Predpol/slate/source/includes/_shifts.md

 `POST <customer_name>.predpol.com/api/shifts.json`

-The show API is used to create a new shift.
-If the request is processed successfully, the new shift object along with status 'created' is rendered as json.
+The create API is used to create a new shift.
+If the request is processed successfully, the new shift object along with status 'created' is saved and rendered as json.
 Otherwise, an appropriate error is thrown with status 'unprocessable_entity'.
-The shell shows a sample POST request for Create API.
+The shell shows a sample POST request for create API.

 A shifts object has the following properties: